wanelo/sidekiq-monitor/README.md

 ## Usage

-* Create or decide on a user with which to run the service.
+* Create or decide on a user with which to run the service
-* Create a log directory in `/var/log/sidekiq-monitor` in which unicorn logs will be written.
+* Create a log directory in `/var/log/sidekiq-monitor` in which unicorn logs will be written
-* Ensure that the deployment user has write access to the log dir.
+* Ensure that the deployment user has write access to the log dir
+* Create a pid dir in `/var/run/sidekiq-monitor`
+* Ensure that the deployment user has write access to the pid dir
-* Check out Sidekiq Monitor into a directory as the deployment user and install bunlded gems.
+* Check out Sidekiq Monitor into a directory as the deployment user and install bunlded gems

 ```bash
 git clone https://github.com/wanelo/sidekiq-monitor